redshifter/redshifter.github.io/t2siege/index.md

 ### Icebound (Dynamix map)
 - This map has generators in one base and the switch in the other base.
 - It's hard to defend, but the offense needs to split into two teams to get both objectives at the same time.

+### Isle of Man -Pond Edition- (Dynamix Final Pack)
+- The map was updated to keep you from shooting through windows to blow up generators.
+- Nobody really likes this level.
+- Imagine Respite but everything is super close together and you need to take a vehicle 1000m to do anything.
+It's disappointing.
+- This map was not in rotation, included for posterity.

 ### King's Run
 - This is the CTF map.
 Someone runs the flag at the beginning and then it eventually becomes an exercise in breaking a flag standoff.